 The Universal Credit standard allowance will also be increased for the next 12 months by £1,000 a year.

 Help with personal finances

 If you’re concerned about paying your mortgage or keeping up with loan repayments, contact your lender as soon as possible - the government has said that lenders will allow three-month “mortgage holidays” where you won’t have to pay your mortgage, with the sum added to the rest of your term.
-This won’t affect your credit score.
+This won’t affect your credit score but it is important to remember that you will be accruing interest on the deferred payment.
 Banks are also open to waiving fees for missed payments and cutting charges for accessing savings in fixed-term accounts.

 There will also be a £500m Hardship Fund to support people with council tax, distributed by local authorities.

 At the moment, no specific help has been offered for renters, though the government has said it will bring forward laws that will protect private renters from eviction.

 If you're self-employed, your next self-assessment payments will be deferred until January 2021.

 The next quarter of VAT payments is also being deferred to help businesses retain staff.
 No businesses will have to pay VAT from now until the middle of June, and you'll have until the end of the financial year to repay those bills.

 The government has set up a dedicated helpline for self-employed people and businesses.
 Based on your current circumstances, they may be able to assist with setting up installment plans for payments, suspending debt collection and cancelling penalties.
 The helpline will be open from 8am to 8pm, Monday to Friday, and 8am to 4pm on Saturdays, with 2,000 call handlers available.
 You can reach it on 0800 0159 559.